10/08/2011

-One of Southern California's leading pianists, Charles Fierro has made concert tours for the National Endowment for the Arts and the California Arts Council and has performed numerous concertos with orchestras.
-He has appeared at the National Gallery of Art and Dumbarton Oaks Foundation in Washington, D.C. and at the Palace of Fontainebleau in France on the invitation of the legendary musician, Nadia Boulanger.
-He has interpreted the music of Beethoven, Schumann and Liszt at the Ojai Festivals.
-He has given the American premieres of many important new works, performing more than a dozen times at the prestigious Monday Evening Concerts in Los Angeles.
+One of Southern California's leading pianists, Charles Fierro has made concert tours for the National Endowment for the Arts and the California Arts Council and has given more then 25 concerto performances with orchestras.
+He has appeared twice at the National Gallery of Art and the Dumbarton Oaks Foundation in Washington, D.C.
+In 1976 he played the American Bicentennial Recital at the Palace of Fontainebleau in France on the personal invitation of the legendary musician, Nadia Boulanger.
+He has interpreted the music of Beethoven, Schumann and Liszt at the Ojai Festivals and performed more than a dozen times at the prestigious Monday Evening Concerts in Los Angeles, presenting the American premieres of important new works.

-He is Professor Emeritus of Music at California State University Northridge, where he received the Distinguished Professor Award.
-He is well-known for his master classes and adjudications at universities and conventions.
-He has taught at the Image International Music Festival and served on the Board of Directors of the Paderewski Music Society.
-He is the author of numerous published articles on musical subjects, including music reviews which have appeared in the international press.
+As Professor of Music at California State University Northridge, he received the Distinguished Teaching Award.
+An experienced adjudicator, he is known for his inspiring master classes in all aspects of the piano repertory.
+He has lectured at the New England Conservatory in Boston, taught at the Image International Music Festival and served on the Board of Directors of the Paderewski Music Society.
+He is also the author of numerous published articles on musical subjects, as well as chamber music reviews which have appeared in the international press.

-Charles Fierro studied with Lillian Steuber, Joanna Graudan and Adele Marcus and was closely associated with composer Ingolf Dahl, whose major piano works he has recorded.
+Charles Fierro studied piano with Lillian Steuber, Adele Marcus and Joanna Graudan and musicology and conducting with composer Ingolf Dahl, whose major piano works he has recorded on the Orion label.
 He holds a Doctorate of Music “with Distinction” from the University of Southern California.

 “To play all these works in one session is a formidable undertaking and Fierro met the challenge with massive authority and assurance.
 His technique was at all times unimpeachable; the most difficult demands were mastered effortlessly.
 He stirred up immense storms of sound and was equally successful in realizing the most evanescent tonal effects.
 It was a strikingly impressive exhibition of piano playing as well as of musical comprehension.”